-The most recent valuation was at 31 March 2019 and the next valuation will complete in 2022/23.
+The most recent valuation was at 31 March 2022 and the impact of this valuation has been reflected in the reported liability as a post balance sheet event.
 Publica and the Council continue to contribute to cover liabilities accruing for current members of the scheme (primary contributions) and secondary contributions (annual lump sum) are paid directly by the Council to fund the deficit.
 A lump sum contribution to the pension fund of £4.902m was made in 2020/21 to cover the period to 31 March 2023 resulting in a revenue saving of £184,000 per annum.
-The lump sum payment has provided capacity in the revenue budget to top up the General

-Fund Balance by £1.634m in both 2021/22 and 2022/23.
+The lump sum payment has provided capacity in the revenue budget to top up the General Fund Balance by £1.634m in both 2021/22 and 2022/23.